 Graduates acquire broad and in-depth knowledge of water-related scientific and engineering fundamentals, extending their prior knowledge acquired during their bachelor degree program.
-The lectures and classes on 'Advanced Fundamentals' are complemented by lectures and classes on engineering and scientific methods as well as interdisciplinary competencies ('Cross Cutting Methods & Competencies').
+The lectures and classes on 'Advanced Fundamentals' are complemented by lectures and classes on engineering and scientific methods ('Specialization' and 'Supplementaries') as well as interdisciplinary competencies ('Cross Cutting Methods & Competencies').
 Graduates are able to transform their theoretical knowledge into quantitative approaches for the balancing of systems and to solve them analytically and numerically.
 They can precisely describe relevant circumstances in the environment, and represent specialized solutions to both experts as well as laypersons in an understandable form.
-Through practical exercises in laboratories, in computer pools or field work, graduates acquire the ability to apply methods on their own in specific contexts.
+Through practical exercises in laboratories, in computer sessions or field work, graduates acquire the ability to apply methods on their own in specific contexts.
 They have sound knowledge of the analysis of time- and space-related data, the design of experiments, and the assessment of uncertainties of measurement and model results.
 The methods and practices used can be reflected and adapted to changing conditions.

-The specialization area is made up of the four profiles 'Water Technologies & Urban Water Cycle', 'Fluid Mechanics & Hydraulic Engineering', 'Environmental System Dynamics & Management', and 'Water Resources Engineering', which are oriented towards current job profiles.
+The graduates specialize in one of the three profiles 'Water Technologies & Urban Water Management', 'Fluid Mechanics & Hydraulic Engineering', and 'Hydrological Dynamics & Hazards', which are oriented towards current job profiles.
 Within the 'Profile Studies', graduates acquire the competence to link the fundamental and advanced knowledge with engineering applications in their selected field.
 They are thus able to transfer their expertise into the development of innovative technologies and management concepts.
 Supplementary modules also offer the possibility to complement the specialization with skills from neighboring scientific and engineering disciplines.